Skip to content

 To delete a model:

-2. Under the Installed models section, find the model you want to delete, and click the delete button on the right to delete it.
-Delete a model
+2. Under the Installed models section, find the model you want to delete, and click the delete icon.

 Manage plugins

-ComfyUI Launcher provides flexible ways to manage plugins in Plugin management.
+ComfyUI Launcher provides flexible ways to manage plugins in Plugins.

 Plugin status